gptechland/senthil-portfolio/about.md

 # About Me

-I am a seasoned **IT Executive** with a proven record in **Grid Automation**, currently shaping the digital transformation journey at **GE Vernova – Grid Solutions**.
-My role blends strategic leadership with executional depth—spanning infrastructure modernization, application engineering, and business-IT alignment.
+I am a seasoned **IT Executive** with a proven record in digital transformation across infrastructure, applications, and enterprise architecture.
+My role blends strategic leadership with executional depth—spanning modernization initiatives, delivery excellence, and business-IT alignment.

 ### 💼 Professional Focus